-Determining how an insurance company sets auto policy prices is quick way to a headache in Ontario.
+Determining how an insurance company sets auto policy prices is a quick way to a headache in Ontario.
 While the insurance market is heavily regulated, it’s supplied by private insurers operating competitively.
 Each company has its own methods for price setting.
-When it comes to AWD (all wheel drive) versus FWD (front wheel drive), there may be differences in premiums.
+When it comes to AWD (all-wheel drive) versus FWD (front-wheel drive), there may be differences in premiums.
 These won’t be consistent between insurance companies, and it’s difficult to pinpoint differences.

 What is AWD?

 Mechanics and car enthusiasts may have specific definitions of AWD, but in common use, it refers to any vehicle in which all four wheels can come under power, whether full or part-time.
 Therefore AWD is synonymous with four-wheel drive.